gvSIGAssociation/gvnix/readme.txt

 ---

 Be aware that Roo source code is commited on gvNIX project at ``roo`` folder.
-However, Roo source code can be managed with Git commands like:
+However, Roo source code can be updated to a new tag with next commands:

-* Update:        git pull
+* Update git info:				git pull
-* List tags:     git tag -l
+* List available tags:			git tag -l
+* Store our Roo modifications:	git stash
-* Change to tag: git checkout {version}
+* Change to new tag:			git checkout {version}
+* Apply our Roo modifications:	git stash pop
+* Save in SVN:					svn commit

 Run gvNIX dev
 =============